John Glenn: 1974 Senate campaign

-1976 vice-presidential campaign
+1976 vice presidential consideration

-In the 1976 presidential election, Jimmy Carter was the presumptive Democratic nominee for president.
-Glenn was reported to be in consideration for the vice-presidential nomination because he was a senator in a pivotal state and for his fame and straightforwardness.
-Some thought he was too much like Carter, partially because they both had military backgrounds, and that he did not have enough experience to become president.
+After Jimmy Carter became the presumptive Democratic nominee for president in the 1976 election, Glenn was reported to be in consideration to be Carter's running mate because he was a senator in a pivotal state and for his fame and straightforwardness.
+Some thought he was too much like Carter, partially because they both had military backgrounds, and he did not have enough experience to become president.
 Barbara Jordan was the first keynote speaker at the Democratic National Convention.
-Her speech electrified the crowd, and was filled with applause and standing ovations.
+Her speech electrified the crowd and was filled with applause and standing ovations.
 Glenn's keynote address immediately followed Jordan's, and he failed to impress the delegates.
 Walter Cronkite described it as "dull", and other delegates complained that he was hard to hear.
-Carter called Glenn to inform him the nomination was going to another candidate, and later nominated the veteran politician Walter Mondale.
+Carter called Glenn to inform him the nomination was going to another candidate and later nominated the veteran politician Walter Mondale.
 It was also reported that Carter's wife thought Annie Glenn, who had a stutter, would hurt the campaign.

 1980 Senate campaign

 In his first reelection campaign, Glenn ran opposed in the primary for the 1980 Senate election.
 His opponents, engineer Francis Hunstiger and ex-teacher Frances Waterman, were not well-known and poorly funded.
 His opponents spent only a few thousand dollars on the campaign, while Glenn spent $700,000.
 Reporters noted that for a race he was likely to win, Glenn was spending a lot of time and money on the campaign.
 His chief strategist responded to the remarks saying, "It's the way he does things.
 He takes nothing for granted."
 Glenn won the primary by a landslide, with 934,230 of the 1.09 million votes.

 Jim Betts, who ran unopposed in the Republican primary, challenged Glenn for his seat.
 Betts publicly stated that Glenn's policies were part of the reason for inflation increases and a lower standard of living.
-Betts' campaign also attacked Glenn's voting record, saying that he often voted for spending increases.
+Betts's campaign also attacked Glenn's voting record, saying that he often voted for spending increases.
 Glenn's campaign's response was that he has been a part of over 3,000 roll calls and "any one of them could be taken out of context".
 Glenn was projected to win the race easily, and won by the largest margin ever for an Ohio Senator, defeating Betts by over 40 percent.